-These days I put all that experience to good use helping green industry companies grow their game.
-But because I'm still a plant geek first, and a multi-passion entrepreneur and modern day renaissance woman, I prefer to keep a few different pots stirring simultaneously.
+Because I'm a plant geek first, and also consider myself a multi-passion entrepreneur and modern day renaissance woman, I prefer to keep a few different pots stirring simultaneously.
 As such, I continue to provide select horticultural consulting services to residential clients, as well as offer up lots of free helpful horticulture tips via my Plantgeek Chic blog, E-mail and garden library to all you wanna-be green thumbs out there.
-I've also added book author to my to do list, so be sure to keep your eyes peeled in 2018 for my upcoming book on Growing Plants Under Lights, to be published by Timber Press, with another book for a 2019 release in development.
+I've also added book author to my to do list, so be sure to keep your eyes peeled in spring of 2018 for my upcoming book on Growing Plants Under Lights, to be published by Timber Press, with another book for a 2019 release in development.

 I’m a Degreed & Certified Professional Horticulturist with 25 years of Green Industry experience and many more of hands on gardening.
 I earned my Masters of Science degree in Horticulture at Michigan State University (MSU).
 Prior to attending MSU I earned my Bachelors of Science degree in Biology from the University of North Texas (UNT), where my studies focused on botany and plant ecology.
 I'm a Certified Professional Horticulturist (CPH) #30067, via ASHS, The American Society for Horticulture Science.
 I've worked and published on post-impact vegetative research for both The University of North Texas and The University of Puerto Rico.
 Yes, I got to live in the jungle!
 I’ve traveled the world studying rainforests and formal gardens alike.